Kotlin/KEEP/proposals/type-classes.md

 ## Summary

-The goal of this proposal is to enable `typeclasses` and lightweight `Higher Kinded Types` in Kotlin to enable ad-hoc polymorphism and better extension syntax.
+The goal of this proposal is to enable `type classes` and lightweight `Higher Kinded Types` in Kotlin to enable ad-hoc polymorphism and better extension syntax.
 Type classes is the most important feature that Kotlin lacks in order to support a broader range of FP idioms.
 Kotlin already has an excellent extension mechanism where this proposal fits nicely.
 As a side effect `Type classes as extensions` also allows for compile time dependency injection which will improve the current landscape where trivial applications rely on heavy frameworks based on runtime Dependency Injection.
-Furthermore introduction of typeclasses usages for `reified` generic functions with a more robust approach that does not require those to be `inline` or `reified`.
+Furthermore introduction of type classes improves usages for `reified` generic functions with a more robust approach that does not require those to be `inline` or `reified`.

 ## Motivation

-* Support Typeclass evidence compile time verification
+* Support Type class evidence compile time verification.
-* Support a broader range of Typed FP patterns
+* Support a broader range of Typed FP patterns.
-* Enable multiple extension functions groups for type declarations
+* Enable multiple extension functions groups for type declarations.
-* Enable compile time DI through the use of the Typeclass pattern
+* Enable compile time DI through the use of the Type class pattern.
-* Enable alternative for inline reified generics
+* Enable better compile reified generics without the need for explicit inlining.
+* Enable definition of polymorphic functions whose constrains can be verified at compile time in call sites.

 ## Description

-We propose to use the existing `interface` semantics allowing for generic definition of typeclasses and their instances with the same style interfaces are defined
+We propose to use the existing `interface` semantics allowing for generic definition of type classes and their instances with the same style interfaces are defined

 ```kotlin
 interface Monoid<A> {